idobaruch7/send-with-taildrop/README.md

   - `tailscale status`
   - target device exists in your Tailnet
   - sender is logged in and has network connectivity
-- If no device appears, make sure at least one peer device has the same `UserID` as your current `Self.UserID` in `tailscale status --json`.
+- If no device appears, make sure at least one peer device has the same `UserID` as your current `Self.UserID` in `tailscale status --json`, and that it is online.
-- Offline devices are shown but usually cannot receive files until they are online.
+- Offline devices are filtered out by the picker.

 ## Why this is safe to use

 This integration is designed to be low-risk and transparent:

-- **User-triggered only**: It runs only when you explicitly click **Send with taildrop** in Dolphin (from [desktop/send-with-taildrop.desktop](desktop/send-with-taildrop.desktop)).
+- **User-triggered only**: It runs only when you explicitly click **Send via Tailscale...** in Dolphin (from [desktop/send-with-taildrop.desktop](desktop/send-with-taildrop.desktop)).
 - **Installs to user scope only**: The installer writes only to:
   - `~/.local/bin/send-with-taildrop`
   - `~/.local/share/kio/servicemenus/send-with-taildrop.desktop`